 Therapy dog work is a fulfilling way to share your dog’s love and bring joy to others.
 Remember these considerations:

-• Your Role: Being a therapy dog handler is equally important.
+- Your Role: Being a therapy dog handler is equally essential.
 You must be responsible, communicative, and an advocate for your dog.

-• Prioritize Your Dog’s Well-Being: Always put your dog’s comfort first.
-Don’t force them into situations they find stressful, and take breaks as needed.
+- Prioritize Your Dog’s Well-Being: Always put your dog’s comfort first.
+Please don’t force them into situations they find stressful, and take breaks as needed.

-If you and your dog have the right temperament and enjoy helping others, therapy dog training can be an immensely rewarding experience!
+If you and your dog have the right temperament and enjoy helping others, therapy dog training can be an enriching experience!

 What is a Therapy Dog Training?